 Some stores add even more to the experience.
 Range Leather, for example, offers customers a behind-the-scenes peek at their leather shop.
 How fascinating is that?
 Owner, Kyle Koster, refers to it as "experiential retail.”

 Dining at local restaurants and sweet shops is another great way to truly experience the benefits of shopping local.
 Local eateries often have unique menu items that you won’t find at chain restaurants.

 For instance, The Sugar Mouse Cupcake House and Tea Shoppe offers an authentic English Tea with out-of-this-world cupcakes (and other tasty dishes) in one of the most adorable places you can imagine.
 Owner, Ruth Williams, has endeavored to “bring a little bit of England” to Laramie and she has certainly succeeded.

-Additionally, hiring restaurants, like Cask: 307, to cater your holiday party or purchasing gift cards as gifts is a great way to support these businesses during the holidays.
+Additionally, hiring restaurants to cater your holiday party or purchasing gift cards as gifts is a great way to support these businesses during the holidays.

 These are only a few reasons why shopping small is so important and so rewarding.
 The more our community supports local businesses, the more comes back to our community as a whole.
 We are stronger and better together.

 For more information on some of the wonderful Laramie small businesses and stores, see our Shopping page.
 You may enjoy these posts: Spectacular Shopping in Laramie, Local Favorites: Downtown Shopping, and Top 5 Restaurants in Laramie.